xapax/security/scripting_with_python.md

-# Scripting with python
+# Scripting With Python

-Most things we want to do with python is connecting to networks in different ways.
-For this the socket module is fundamental.
+There are many high-level scripting languages that are easy to use.
+One really popular one is Python.